 Fan Bing Bing as Moon Fairy.
 Seriously?
 What a way to try and come back to the show.
 And that was my reaction when I saw her name in the cast list.
 But my reaction when the scenes came around involving the Moon Fairy was “What?”
 Because of the somewhat blurry effects so I can’t really see if it was her.
 But it was strange making Ji Fa seeing that she resembled Su Da Ji.

 Wang Li Ke as Zi Yu.
 Seriously?
-Why did they create her character for except for episode fillers and another distraction to the overall theme?
+Why did they create her character except for episode fillers and another distraction to the overall theme?
 I swear I couldn’t even like her at all.
 From the start, she was just boring, but I accepted that they wanted to waste time.
 Then she just went from boring to annoying several episodes later, with her whole tantrums and demanding Ji Fa personally go fetch her.
 Really?
 Oh, not to mention her rudeness to Lei Zhen Zi later during their first encounter.
 What the hell was that?
 And she became even more useless and annoying as time went by.
-I never imagine I would say “useless” for any character, BUT she sure pushed past that breach.
-(Since I don’t like to think of it that way, even at times when characters aren’t my favorites but they could be there for short time, etc.) What was the point of making her running off, going through some painful trials, committing suicide, and then try to revive her?
+I never imagined I would say “useless” for any character, BUT she sure pushed past that breach.
+(Since I don’t like to think of it that way, even at times when characters aren’t my favorites but they could be there for a short time, etc.) What was the point of making her running off, going through some painful trials, committing suicide, and then try to revive her?
 What?
 Waste of time.
-I do get all the reasons for her character and personality and all the pain she went through BUT again, in such a story, why were the script-writers torturing us with the soap-ville stuffs?
-It was like trying to raise her character up yet failed since they did give her a lot of credits for stuffs throughout.
+I do get all the reasons for her character and personality and all the pain she went through BUT again, in such a story, why were the scriptwriters torturing us with the soap-ville stuff?
+It was like trying to raise her character up yet failed since they did give her a lot of credit for stuff throughout.
 It was like the world revolved around her BUT not really.
 I’m probably considered heartless by now but I’m the rare few that felt so strongly against her.
 (Or possibly the only one feeling that way.)
 As for Wang Li Ke, I looked up some of her pictures outside and I swear she looks better in real life.
 (And people think I was attacking WLK?
 NO, I was talking about the character.)
 What really irked me though was how they were on this journey to purify her before resurrecting her again, as if saying she was somehow “dirty” because she got raped.
-Yes, I was really pissed off at the script-writers for making it seemed that way.
-I didn’t like her character, but didn’t like how they implied that people who weren’t obedient would eventually get raped or killed, etc. Sure, it was during a turbulent time and so chaotic, considering how they were at war, etc. But that was soooo wrong to make it that way.
+Yes, I was really pissed off at the scriptwriters for making it seemed that way.
+I didn’t like her character but didn’t like how they implied that people who weren’t obedient would eventually get raped or killed, etc. Sure, it was during a turbulent time and so chaotic, considering how they were at war, etc. But that was soooo wrong to make it that way.
 Yet, why should I be surprised, right?

-Zhou Jie and Priscelia Chan as couple.
+Zhou Jie and Priscelia Chan as a couple.
 Cute couple!
-I like how they were somewhat of a bickering couple.
+I liked how they were somewhat of a bickering couple.
 Very subtle at times and it was enough to the story, NOT too lame and draggy like how some of the other parts in here were.
 So I didn’t mind if they exaggerated the thing about the two characters getting together, etc.